Ralph Bulmer: Career

 Bulmer was the Senior Lecturer of Social Anthropology at the University of Auckland from 1958 until 1967, after which he was the Professor of Social Anthropology at the University of Papua New Guinea from 1968 until 1973.
 He returned to the University of Auckland in the early 1970s.

 In 1964, Bulmer began to study the Kalam people along with Bruce Biggs, and in 1968 he moved to Port Moresby, working as a professor of anthropology at the University of Papua New Guinea.
 Along with a Kalam hunter and naturalist, Ian Saem Majnep (whom he made the primary author in publications), he wrote several books starting with Birds of My Kalam Country (1977).
 His later work, as lecturer in Social Anthropology at the University of Auckland, was pioneering in the field of Ethnobiology, particularly documenting the Kalam people.
 Among his well-known works was on ethnozoological classification and a particularly well known paper was titled "Why is the Cassowary Not a Bird?
 A Problem of Zoological Taxonomy Among the Karam of the New Guinea Highlands".

 Personal life

-Bulmer married Ellaine Bruce in 1953 while in Cambridge.
-She followed him to his early field studies but then decided to stay back in England.
-She became pregnant while he was away in 1957.
-After a divorce he then married archaeologist Susan Hirsch (Sue Bulmer) in 1959.
-After another divorce in 1980 he married Lena Lane in 1983.
+Bulmer's first marriage was to a fellow student at Cambridge, Ellaine Bruce.
+After a divorce he married archaeologist Susan Hirsh (Sue Bulmer) in 1959.
+After another divorce in 1980, he married Lena Lane in 1983.

-A heavy smoker, he was diagnosed with cancer in 1988 and died the same year.
+He was diagnosed with cancer in 1988 and died the same year.
 He was buried at Manukau Harbour, New Zealand.
 A memorial volume was published, Man and a Half: Essays in Pacific Anthropology and Ethnobiology in Honour of Ralph Bulmer, edited by Andrew Pawley (University of Hawaii Press, 1993).